-The family law attorneys at Dolan & Dolan LLC understand the complex issues that accompany the breakdown of a marital relationship.
+The family law attorneys at Dolan Divorce Lawyers, PLLC understand the complex issues that accompany the breakdown of a marital relationship.
 Based on years of experience, we offer meaningful advice to ease our clients’ stress.
 Whenever possible, we try to resolve disputes through negotiation so that our clients will not endure the burden of a trial.
 When the other spouse refuses to take a reasonable position, however, we use our skill as trial attorneys and our familiarity with Connecticut judges to seek the best outcome in court.

 We pride ourselves on the personal, caring attention that each client receives, and are regarded highly by our clients for our accessibility and approachability.
 We understand that our clients often come to us during the most challenging junctures of their lives.
 We are honored that our clients choose us to help them effectively navigate through these hardships.
 Nothing brings us more satisfaction than being there for our clients and getting them the results they deserve.